Ertavf/ubuntu-vnc-xfce-g3/README.md

-# Used for Google Cloud - Cloudshell - Remote desktop
+# Erdem used it for Google Cloud - Cloudshell - Remote desktop

 # Headless Ubuntu/Xfce containers with VNC/noVNC